merkaliser/scilla-vanilla/Randao/Readme.md

 11. getRandom: After the reveal phase is over (after `20`), one can get the random number generated.
 Expected: [Success]`666`.
 Now say, 2 out of 3 `commitments` have revealed secret in reveal phase.
 12. getMyBounty: After the reveal phase is over (after `20`), one can get his share of bounty.
 Expected: [Success] `successful`.`60` => `50` (bounty divide share) + `5` (deposit) + `5` (fine as 1 commit didnot successfully reveal).
 13. getMyBounty: try to get bounty when secret was not revealed in reveal phase.
-Expected: [Failure] `-7`.
+Expected: [Failure] `-4`.
 14. getMyBounty: try to get bounty when it didnot `commit` in commit phase .
-Expected: [Failure] `-7`.
+Expected: [Failure] `-4`.
 15. getMyBounty: try to get bounty before the reveal phase is over.
-Expected: [Failure] `-7`.
+Expected: [Failure] `-4`.
 16. commit: try to `commit` before commit phase (`5` to `15`)has started.
 Expected: [Failure] `-2`.
 17. reveal: try to `reveal` before reveal phase (`15`) has started.
 Expected: [Failure] `-6`.
 18. reveal: try to `reveal` if commits in phase1 are less than required minimum participants. `_deposit` is refunded to participants of phase 1.
 Random no. generation fails.
-Expected:  `Failed compaign and refunded deposit as minParticipants < total commits`.
+Expected:  `Failed compaign and refunded deposit as minParticipants < total commits`. `deposit` is tranferred.
 19. setCompaign : when deposit of bounty by consumer/founder and reset compaign by sending `_amount`.
 Expected: [Success] `Compaign`.
+21. reveal : to get back the bounty of consumer/ founder in case if commits in phase1 are less than required minimum participants.
+Expected:  `Failed compaign and refunded deposit as minParticipants < total commits`. `bounty is transferred`.